mfornace/lilwil/README.md

 # lilwil

-`lilwil` is an open-source unit test framework targeting C++17 with Python-based event handlers and logging.
+`lilwil` is an open-source prototyping and unit test framework targeting C++17 with Python-based event handlers and logging.
 Some of the major features of `lilwil` are that it's:

 - **easy to use**: front-end work (argument parsing, etc.) is offloaded to Python as much as possible.
 - **natively parallel**: the built-in runner uses a Python `ThreadPoolExecutor`, and the exposed test API is threadsafe.